 This is until the Kerala Government decided to protect the area and make it a national park.

-The Nilgiri Tahr are still on the endangered list but Eravikulam National Park is home to the biggest population of them in the entire world.
+The Nilgiri Tahr is still on the endangered list but Eravikulam National Park is home to the biggest population of them in the entire world.

-You don’t go on a wildlife safari or anything, you walk a few kilometres into the park.
+You don’t go on a wildlife safari or anything, you walk a few kilometers into the park.
 Seeing a deer is not guaranteed but it is possible.
 I have pictures to prove it!